 Losing all your hard work because you didn’t keep regular back-ups or updated your website properly

 Dilemma #6 – Temporary solution

-Many businesses that are just starting out, thinking that the DIY route could mean spending less money while they don’t have a budget, see this process as a temporary solution.
-But besides the costs you have already been aware of, there’s also another risk associated to this.
-Months or years down the line you’ll realize that you’ll need to change your website and your fancy theme doesn’t do the job anymore.
+Many businesses that are just starting, thinking that the DIY route could mean spending less money while they don’t have a budget, see this process as a temporary solution.
+But besides the costs you have already been aware of, there’s also another risk associated with this.
+Months or years down the line, you’ll realize that you’ll need to change your website, and your fancy theme doesn’t do the job anymore.
 What now?

 Cost: All the costs mentioned before